 Initiatives to Prevent Harassment

 We provide various training and education programs to prevent workplace harassment, including training for newly appointed managers.
 In addition, with the enforcement of the Amended Labor Policy Comprehensive Promotion Act on June 1, 2020, ANA Group Power Harassment Prevention Rules was established.
 In addition, we provide harassment education through e-learning for all Group executives and employees, and aim to deepen the correct understanding of harassment, and to create a more comfortable work environment that does not tolerate harassment throughout the Group.

 Group Companies Compliance Survey

-Investigations of circumstances surrounding compliance at group companies are conducted once each year.
-These investigations consist of self-checks on the degree to which compliance was practiced with regard to relevant laws and regulations as well as examinations of issues pertaining to each group company and to the entire Group.
-In fiscal 2017, the Group added work hour management as a category in our compliance survey.
-While survey results were generally favorable, we performed follow-up on corrective measures as necessary, working towards the resolution of issues identified.
+Surveys on compliance at Group companies are conducted once each year.
+These surveys consist of self-checks on the degree to which compliance was practiced with regard to relevant laws and regulations as well as examinations of issues pertaining to each Group company and to the entire Group.
+We conduct follow-ups with each company based on survey results as necessary in the interest of resolving issues.

 Strengthening Cooperation with Group Companies and Overseas Branches